-With summer coming to an end in Bloomfield, now is a good time to get a head start on air conditioner maintenance.
+With summer coming to an end in Bloomfield, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with dust and yard waste.
-This collection can limit your unit’s efficiency and cause it to malfunction.
-Or make it wear out sooner.
+If you haven’t cleaned it lately, it could be full of dust and debris from your yard.
+This accumulation can reduce your unit’s efficiency and cause it to malfunction.
+Or require replacement faster.

-We advise having your air conditioning system professionally tuned-up annually.
+We recommend having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility costs.
+Clean equipment can be more energy efficient, which could save you money on electric bills.

-Routine AC maintenance also helps our technicians discover and handle slight issues before they develop into costly problems.
+Consistent AC maintenance also helps our technicians spot and handle small issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do by yourself between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some work you can do alone between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a warm day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your equipment once you’ve cleaned it.
+Choose a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can run your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money